 Participation in AR PAVILION HELSINKI – MASS MEMORY MACHINES

-Saddam Jumaily is an AR-ICORN Safe Have Helsinki Resident.
-This programme is curated by Perpetuum Mobile (PM) and coordinated by the AR Secretariat funded by Kone Foundation and co-hosted with HIAP on the island of Suomenlinna and at Villa Eläintarha, Helsinki.
+Saddam Jumaily is an AR-ICORN Safe Haven Helsinki Resident hosted at AR-Hietsun Paviljonki.
+The AR-Network is curated by Perpetuum Mobile (PM), coordinated by the AR Secretariat and co-funded by Kone Foundation.
 AR-Safe Haven Helsinki is funded by the Department of Culture and Leisure of the City of Helsinki.

 Jumaily was previously an AR Resident at AR-Saari Residence funded by Kone Foundation in Mynämäki, Southwest Finland, as part of the joint Artists at Risk (AR) programme with Saastamoinen Foundation.
 Together with Kholod Hawash, he continues as a resident of the new long-term AR-ICORN Safe Haven Helsinki Residency.